pallets/quart/docs/streaming_response.rst

 Quart by default will timeout long responses to protect against possible denial of service attacks, see :ref:`dos_mitigations`.
 This may be undesired for streaming responses, e.g. an indefinite stream.
-The timeout can be disabled gloablly, however this could make other routes DOS vulnerable, therefore the recommendation is to set the timeout attribute on a specific response to ``None``,
+The timeout can be disabled globally, however this could make other routes DOS vulnerable, therefore the recommendation is to set the timeout attribute on a specific response to ``None``,